• RSS

 The minimum and maximum UMASK value for a file is 000 and 666

-Why 666 is the maximum value for file?
+Why 666 is the maximum value for a file?

 This is because only scripts and binaries should have execute permissions, normal and regular files should have just read and write permissions.
 Directories require execute permissions for viewing the contents in it, so they can have 777 as permissions.

-Below are the permissions and its values used by UMASK.
-If you are Linux/Unix user you observe these are inverse to actual permissions values when setting up permissions to files/folders with CHMOD command.
+Below are the permissions and it’s values used by UMASK.
+If you are a Linux/Unix user you will observe these are inverse to actual permissions values when setting up permissions to files/folders with CHMOD command.

 1 --Write and read